Beside the Mountain

 Pumpkin puree, eggs, oil, brown sugar, flour, vanilla, cinnamon, nutmeg, baking soda, salt, in bowls ready to make a snack cake.

-• Ground Cinnamon: This fall spice increases the pumpkin flavor.
+• Ground cinnamon: This fall spice increases the pumpkin flavor.

-• Baking soda: This makes the cake rise, and gives it a cake-like texture.
+• Baking soda: This makes the cake rise and gives it a cake-like texture.

-• Salt: This boosts the pumpkin taste.
+• Salt: A pinch of salt boosts the pumpkin taste.

 • Oil: You can use mild olive oil, vegetable oil, grapeseed oil, or melted coconut oil.
 I used grapeseed oil.

-• Brown Sugar, or Coconut Sugar: Either works to complement the pumpkin and sweeten the cake.
+• Brown sugar, or coconut sugar: Either works to complement the pumpkin and sweeten the cake.

 • Vanilla Extract: We love a burst of vanilla for flavor.